jndiogo/sibila/examples/meeting/readme.md

     Commissioner Garland

 And now "Commissioner Carmical" is repeating again!

-Let's move on, as this model shortcoming could be dealt with by post-processing the received list.
+Let's move on, the point is that you can also do some prompt engineering with the description field.
+And this model shortcoming could be dealt with by post-processing the received list.

 Let's now also request a list of action items mentioned in the transcript: